secretstartups/handbook/content/handbook/security/guides/yubikey/purchasing/_index.md

 You will not notice any difference as a user.

 A FIPS key will have `FIPS` printed on the key next to the serial number.
-You may need to turn the key over to see it if it’s in your USB port.
+You may need to turn the key over to see it if it's in your USB port.

 To avoid a commingled mix of keys and protocols in our fleet, we have standardized on the YubiKey 5 FIPS models for future proofing as part of our Results for Customers value.